rockcafe3in1/ros_android/files/hello_world_example_app/README.md

 USAGE
 -------

-1. IP addresses are harcoded, so you must edit the master URI and the cellphone ip address in the following file:
+1. IP addresses are hardcoded, so you must edit the master URI and the android device ip address in the following file:

         app/src/main/cpp/main.cpp